University of Technology Sydney

 1. Disciplinary knowledge

-The workshops, online material and practicals are designed to introduce you to analytical instrumentation; including HPLC, IC, GC, CE, along with spectrometric techniques for elemental analysis such as ICP-MS, and MP-AES; and its appropriate application to analytical problems.
+The workshops, online material and practicals are designed to further develop knowledge of analytical instrumentation, spectrometric techniques for both molecular and elemental analysis; and their practical application to solve analytical problems.
+Assessment of

 2. Research, Inquiry and Critical Thinking

 The practical sessions are designed to develop the necessary practical skills for core competency as analytical chemists.
-This is achieved by five introductory practicals that cover a range of analytical instrumentation; and a three week mini-project that requires the development of an analytical method for an analysis of real world sample by one of the analytical techniques from the introductory practical sessions.
-The design, execution and interpretation of the analysis are performed by you with the guidance of the demonstrators.
+This is achieved by three introductory practicals that cover a range of analytical instrumentation and a six-week laboratory research project that requires the development of an analytical method for the analysis of real-world samples.
+The design, execution and interpretation of the analysis are performed by the students with the guidance of the demonstrators.
 This ensures the development of critical thinking skills and initiative.

 3. Professional, Ethical and Social Responsibility

-This subject is designed to foster logical thought and problem solving skills.
-Specifically, the basic knowledge of each analytical technique is attained from the lectures and strengthened during the laboratory sessions.
-This knowledge is then applied to the mini project with an inquiry-based approach - the analytical problem at hand is solved by you as there is no “recipe”.
-This requires a literature review; design and execution of the experiment; collection and interpretation of data; and reporting of the data in a scientific journal format.
-The skills developed during this process are gathering, evaluating and using information from sources such as databases, research and review articles, textbooks, catalogues and technical reference books; operation of state of the art analytical instrumentation; troubleshooting approaches; experimental design; data interpretation; working within a team; leadership; written and oral skills.
+This subject is designed to foster logical thought and problem-solving skills.
+Specifically, the basic knowledge of each analytical technique is attained from the online material and workshops and strengthened during the laboratory sessions.
+This knowledge is then applied to the laboratory research project with an inquiry-based approach - the analytical problem at hand is solved by you as there is no “recipe”.
+This requires a literature review, design and execution of the experiment, collection and interpretation of data, and reporting of the data in a scientific journal format.
+The skills developed during this process are gathering, evaluating and using information from sources such as databases, research and review articles, textbooks, catalogues and technical reference books; operation of state-of-the-art analytical instrumentation; troubleshooting approaches; experimental design; data interpretation; working within a team; leadership; written and oral skills.

-Teamwork is developed as you work in groups through collection, collation and analysis of data for the mini-project.
+Teamwork is developed as you work in groups through collection, collation and analysis of data for the laboratory research project.
 Tasks must be delegated among the group each week to enable all students time to complete various practical components.
-Group discussion of experimental data at the final data collection stage will help to develop group contribution to interpretation of findings.
+Group discussion of experimental data at the final data collection stage will help to develop group contribution to the interpretation of findings.

 4. Reflection, Innovation, Creativity

-The introductory laboratory sessions and mini-project will prepare you for independent research; and build the foundations for you to apply new information and techniques to solve problems related to analytical chemistry and forensic science.
-The laboratories are undertaken in a collaborative framework that facilitates peer discussion; peer review; and provides opportunities for reflection and implementation of feedback.
+The introductory laboratory sessions and laboratory research project will prepare the students for independent research; and build the foundations to apply new information and techniques to solve problems related to analytical chemistry.
+The laboratories are undertaken in a collaborative framework that facilitates peer discussion and peer review and provides opportunities for reflection and implementation of feedback.

 Teaching and learning strategies

-The practical sessions are conducted face-to-face on campus.
-The practicals will be performed in collaborative groups and are designed to practice the theoretical aspects presented in the lectures.
+In the laboratory, students will work collaboratively in groups throughout the sessions.
+The practical sessions are conducted face-to-face, on campus.
+The practicals will be performed in collaborative groups and are designed to practice the theoretical aspects presented in the online materials and workshops.
 Instantaneous feedback will be provided by the demonstrators during the practical sessions.
 The demonstrators will also provide assistance with experimental design and method development procedures.

-The project will require students to design and perform an analysis of a real world sample with one of the five instrumental techniques from the introductory sessions.
-Students will review the literature and under the guidance of the demonstrators propose various strategies to undertake the analysis.
-The mini-project will instil in the student necessary critical thinking and practical skills required by analytical chemists in the workplace.
+The mini-project will require students to design and perform an analysis of a real-world sample using one of the five instrumental techniques covered in the introductory sessions.
+Students will review relevant literature and, under the guidance of demonstrators, propose various strategies for conducting the analysis.
+This project aims to develop critical thinking and practical skills essential for analytical chemists in professional settings.
+At the conclusion of the project, students will present their findings in a scientific format, both in written laboratory reports and through group oral presentations, showcasing their experimental results and data analysis.

 Content (topics)